axeluhl/sailing-analytics/wiki/typical-data-mining-scenarios.md

 ## Include a Type forcefully in the GWT Serialization Policy

-It can happen, that a necessary type isn't included in the GWT Serialization Policy, because of the generality of the framework.
-To enforce the include of a type, the GWT-Service has to use the type in one of its methods.
-To do this, follow these steps:
+It's possible that a necessary type isn't included in the GWT Serialization Policy, because of the generality of the framework.
+To include a type forcefully, the GWT-Service has to use this type in one of its methods.
+To achieve this, follow these steps:

 * Create a dummy class in a shared bundle, if such a dummy class doesn't exist already in the scope of the type.
 	* For example like `SSEDataMiningSerializationDummy`.
 	* The class has to implement the interface `SerializationDummy` and should only have a private standard constructor, to prevent an accidental instantiation.
-	* Implementing this interface adds the dummy automatically to the serialization policy, without changing the `DataMiningService`.
+	* Implementing this interface adds the dummy automatically to the serialization policy, without the need to change the `DataMiningService`.
 * Add a private non-final instance variable of the type to the dummy.

-The type will be included in the GWT Serialization Policy, because the `DataMiningService` has a method, that uses the interface `SerializationDummy`, that uses the type.
+The type will be included in the GWT Serialization Policy, because the `DataMiningService` has a method, that uses the interface `SerializationDummy`.

 If you can't implement `SerializationDummy` for any reasons do the following: